Fact Sheet

 1. Do all Maryland public schools have school health services?

 Since 1991, the Code of Maryland Regulations COMAR 13A.05.05.05 - .15 mandated health coverage in schools by a school health services professional.
 The school health services professional is defined in COMAR as a physician, certified nurse practitioner, or registered nurse, with experience and or training in working with children or school health programs.
 Local education agencies, with the assistance of local health departments, are responsible for providing school health services to all public schools.
-The regulations do not specify a ratio of school nurse to student.
+The regulations do not specify a ratio of school nurses to students.

 2. What do school nurses do?